YiJeongseop/Tetris/README.md

 * [ ] Add type hints to the functions, see [ref](https://docs.python.org/3/library/typing.html),
   this is a good way to document the code defining the parameters types and the return type.
 * [ ] Add docstrings to the functions, see [ref](https://www.python.org/dev/peps/pep-0257/), in order to document the code.
 * [ ] Reduce the use of global variables, and use the parameters or attributes instead.
+And if is really necessary to use global variables, use them in uppercase, with words separated by underscores as necessary to improve readability (SNAKE_CASE).
 * [ ] Create a main function, and move the code that is in the global scope to this function, and call it at the end of the file.

   ```python